BenoitAdam/nullDC4Wii/README.md

 Currently we are on 60/70% emulator speed in average.
 We can't really go further than 80%.
 Maybe if rewriten in assembly partially or totally this could help.
 Libogc may limit MMU (this is being investigated at the moment).

 The port of KallistiOS for Gamecube/Wii could open new possibility and MMU control, but that would also means reprogramming a lot of stuff.

+Another good strategy would be to really have a per-game specific emulator.
+That would take a long time, so for now we have presets & auto-presets implementation trough game_presets.cfg

 ### Is 100% speed of the emulator achievable on Wii U?